 Our firm understands that every family is different and a schedule can be created to support the best interests of the children and your unique circumstances.
 A written parenting plan, which includes legal decision-making and a parenting time schedule, must be filed before a divorce or legal separation that involve minor children or a paternity matter can be finalized and will remain a very important resource for both parents as they move forward.
 The rights and responsibilities outlined in the parenting plan should serve to alleviate disagreements and provide clear direction when questions may arise.

 If parents disagree about legal decision-making and/or parenting time, the court will make the decision based on statutory factors focused on the best interests of the children.
 When parties who share children divorce, separate or otherwise live apart, their relationship as parents will continue as their children grow and mature.

-Call Kinerk Law Offices at 520.624.2449 to set up a consultation on your potential parenting and custodial issues.
+Call Kinerk Law Office at 520-333-3393 to set up a consultation on your potential parenting and custodial issues.